How to Get into Private Equity from a Bulge-Bracket Bank and Conquer the Crazy Recruiting Process

 What has the job been like so far?

 A: Overall, I like it a lot.
-There’s far more “real work” evaluating deals, and far less emphasis on formatting and grunt work.
+Private equity offers far more “real work” evaluating deals, and far less emphasis on formatting and grunt work.

 The lifestyle is also quite a bit better, but that’s true mostly for smaller funds; if you go to Blackstone, it will be banking hours all over again.